LidarDM: Generative LiDAR Simulation in a Generated World: Related Works

-\paragraph{LiDAR Simulation.} Realistic LiDAR sensor simulation is crucial for robotics and self-driving vehicle training and testing.
-Traditional LiDAR generation methods use raycasting-based physical approaches.
-Simulators like CARLA~\cite{carla} and AirSim~\cite{airsim} create environments with static (buildings, trees, street lights) and dynamic objects (cars, bicycles, buses).
-In these settings, virtual LiDAR sensors are placed, casting rays to calculate depth through ray-triangle intersections.
+Realistic LiDAR sensor simulation is crucial for robotics and self-driving vehicle training and testing.
+Simulators like CARLA~\cite{carla} and AirSim~\cite{airsim} create environments with static (buildings, trees, street lights) and dynamic (cars, bicycles, buses) assets and simulate LiDAR with raycasting.
 Such approaches are simple and easy to integrate, hence are widely used in robot simulation~\cite{macenski2022robot, afzal2021gzscenic}.
-Asset-based physical simulation methods for LiDAR face limitations in realism and scalability due to three key issues: the need for 3D assets, which are costly and limit variations; further, they also face challenges in closing the sim2real gap for both asset design and physics simulation.
+However, these methods face limitations in realism and scalability due to two key issues: (i) the need for 3D assets, which are costly and limit variations; (ii) the sim2real gap for both asset design and physics simulation.

-Recent research attempts to address these shortcomings through data-driven approaches.
-LiDARSim~\cite{lidarsim} uses collected LiDAR sequences to reconstruct maps and dynamic assets.
-Subsequent works have improved asset reconstruction using neural fields-based approaches like NeRF~\cite{nfl,lidarnerf} or neural feature fields~\cite{unisim}, and with automatic alignment~\cite{schmidt2023lidar}, or with past LiDAR readings~\cite{nfl}.
-Additionally, realistic physics effects such as ray dropping~\cite{dusty2} and snow~\cite{lidarsnow} have also been modeled.
-However, constructing detailed 3D maps and objects from real-world sensor data is often costly and not scalable, typically requiring multiple passes over the same locations.

-Our approach, unlike traditional LiDAR simulations, is purely generative, eliminating the need for man-made or reconstructed assets and allowing for easy creation of numerous virtual worlds.
-In Fig.~\ref{fig:apps} (a), we present a realistic generated LiDAR point cloud of Champs-Élysées from only a hand-crafted map layout (without any actual sensor data from France), which no re-simulation methods can achieve.